Thimopazza/learning/README.md

-# learning
-This is for testing git
+this is just a demo